International

-The ball's current owner, the Tunisian referee Ali Bin Nasser who reffed the famous 1986 World Cup quarter-final between England and Argentina, said: “This ball is part of the history of football, it seems right to share it with the world.”
+The ball's current owner, the Tunisian referee Ali Bin Nasser who reffed the famous 1986 quarter-final between and Argentina, said: “This ball is part of the history of football, it seems right to share it with the world.”
 He's demanding between the region of $3.4 million for it.

 Maradona scored the infamous “Hand of God” goal six minutes into the second half when the forward “headed” in a cross.
 Bin Nasser let the goal stand, which Maradona recounted was a “little with the head of Maradona and a little with the hand of God.”
 The sneaky goal gave Argentina a crucial one-nil lead.